AylaScientist/Snakemake_for_SNPs/README.md

 `conda install -c conda-forge py-bgzip`

+### First test
+Set the resources of the system in the file config `gedit ~/Snakemake_for_SNPs/config/config_main.yaml`

-### Run a dry run for the pipeline with the example data to build a dag of jobs
+Now that the resources are adapted to your computer, run a dry run for the pipeline with the example data to build a dag of jobs
+`cd ~/Snakemake_for_SNPs/workflow/ `

+`snakemake -n `

-If this point doesn't work, please contact me: ayla.bcn@gmail.com `snakemake -n `
+If this point doesn't work, please contact me: ayla.bcn@gmail.com

 ### Run the pipeline with the desired resources.
 This is an example for 4 threads at 4GB
 `snakemake --cores 4 --mem_mb 40000 `